Lookin' down the wrong end of a gun

 1. Thunderhead 2.
 Bleed Me 3.
 What I'm Missin' 4.
 Death Comes Out To Play 5.
 Let It Burn 6.
 I, Hurricane 7.
 Left Hand Man 8.
 Blown Away 9.
 My Name Is Pain 10.
 Can't Kill A Dead Man

 After W.F.O.
-Overkill's musical path turned to a seriously groove hampered direction for many years, mostly to the great annoyance of thrash metal purists.
-In this sense Bloodletting was a noticeable return to thrashier grounds, and fairly good at that.
+Overkill's musical path turned to a seriously groove hampered direction for many years, much to the annoyance of thrash metal purists.
+In this sense Bloodletting was a noticeable return to thrashier grounds, and fairly good as such.
 Except for a couple of more groove-ridden tracks, this album features powerful thrash metal in the traditional Overkill vein.
 The overall sound is quite awesome, very heavy and stomping, and Blitz is still in top-form on vocals.
 The songs could be generally more interesting though, now many of them sound alike, even dull at times, and the riffs tend to lack a distinctive factor.
 The finest thrashers like Thunderhead and Death Comes Out To Play could be re-incarnations of nastiness, but as a whole this album would benefit from catchier riffs.
-Despite some criticism, Bloodletting is not a bad demonstration at all, but it does not quite compare to the better old Overkill recordings either.
+Despite some criticism, Bloodletting is not a bad demonstration at all, but it does not quite compare with the better old Overkill recordings either.

 OVERKILL - Killbox 13